 The Meadows is owned by Penn National, which owns the Hollywood Casino.
 It has not applied for any licenses, so will not be taking advantage of the new laws.

 Meadows will probably advertise Penn National’s online gaming through the Hollywood Casino.

 Valley Forge Casino

 Valley Forge has conditional approval for online gaming and applied for a sports betting license on Nov.
-14. The casino is partnered with IGT and GAN and is expected to launch online gaming in early 2019.
+14. The casino is partnered with IGT and GAN and is expected to launch online gaming in July 2019.

 Although not publicly confirmed, Valley Forge probably has a partnership with GVC.

 If this partnership does bear fruit, PartyPoker should launch under the Valley Forge umbrella.
 If that happens, then expect PartyCasino and possibly playMGM to launch, too.

 GVC and MGM have a joint venture which will see them launch online sports betting and gaming wherever the law allows.

 Valley Forge has established a partnership with FanDuel for its sports betting operations, both live and online.
 Sports betting went live on March 13.